vQAL/QAL-Lite-1/README.md

 # QAL-Lite
-The free public cut-down version of QAL.
+The free public cut down version of QAL.

 QAL (Quantum Algorithms Lab) is an innovative visual interactive web app for teaching and researching quantum algorithms and quantum informatics, as well as related mathematical fields such as linear algebra and group theory.